BUEC500C1/codvid-app-zhou-1/README.md

 ```
 npm install -g expo-cli
 ```
-But since I had to borrow laptop, I can only try web version - Snack.
+But since I my laptop was crushed, I will try web version - Snack.

 #### Step 2: Build and run Hello App on emulator and phone [Done]
 It is easy, just follow this link: https://reactnative.dev/docs/getting-started